How to Play Machines

 Submitting found flags

 Once you’ve found a flag, submit it immediately!
-There is a flag rotation mechanism in place, and if someone resets the Box, you can lose all progress on your current instance as the instance will boot up from scratch, and the flag will be rotated.
+There is a flag rotation mechanism in place, and if someone resets the Machine, you can lose all progress on your current instance as the instance will boot up from scratch, and the flag will be rotated.

 To submit a flag, you can press the Submit button.